Larvact/WordCountSynalogik/README.md

 <h1>Word Count</h1>

-## Requirements
+<h2>Requirements</h2>
 - Java JDK 8 or Above Installed and Environmental Variables Set
 - Maven Installed and Environmental Variables Set

-##Dependencies Used
+<h2>Dependencies Used</h2>

 Only dependencies as of now are junit 5 and log4j2 for logging capabilities.
-As of now the program has been built entierly from core java 8.
+As of now the program has been built entierly from core java 8

     <dependency>
       <groupId>org.junit.jupiter</groupId>